-When you elect to use the Core Container feature, the Vivado IDE creates an XCIX binary file that contains all the files of the IP (see Using a Core Container for more details).
+When you elect to use the Core Container feature, the Vivado IDE creates a XCIX binary file that contains all the files of the IP (see Using a Core Container for more details).

-Depending on whether the IP was created in an RTL project or in a Managed IP project this directory is either:
+Depending on whether the IP was created in a RTL project or in a Managed IP project, this directory is either:

-- RTL project: <directory to project>/<project name>/ip_user_files/ - Managed IP project: <managed_ip_project_directory>/ip_user_files/
+- RTL project: <directory to project>/<project name>/ip\user\files/ - Managed IP project: <managed ip project directory>/ip user files/

-Inside the ip_user_files directory there are a number of folders The folders that are present depend on what is in your project (IP, Block Designs, and so forth).
+Inside the ip\user\files directory there are a number of folders The folders that are present depend on what is in your project (IP, Block Designs, and so forth).